History

 1950’s through 1970’s

-Immigration again became a community focus in the 10970’s when President Leonid Brezhnev permitted a limited number of Jews to leave the Soviet Union.
-The national resettlement director of the Council of Jewish Federations characterized Little Rock as “one of the best small Jewish communities in the country in terms of the resettlement program.
+Immigration again became a community focus in the 1970s when President Leonid Brezhnev permitted a limited number of Jews to leave the Soviet Union.
+The national resettlement director of the Council of Jewish Federations characterized Little Rock as “one of the best small Jewish communities in the country in terms of the resettlement program.”
 Housing, employment, language lessons, food and clothing, and transportation were made available to the émigrés under our auspices.
 Over forty families were helped by the Arkansas community.

-During this year, at various times, the Welfare offices were located in one of several downtown office building, and were capably staffed and administered.
+During this year, at various times, the Welfare offices were located in one of several downtown office buildings and were capably staffed and administered.
 Each year a different and interesting speaker came to Little Rock to help solicit funds during our annual drive.

 1980’s and 1990’s

-Local/statewide programming expanded to include joint programs with other Jewish organizations, three Holocaust education committees around the State, cultural programs (including intensive scheduling through the Arkansas Jewish Assembly), an annual Shabbaton, Israeli Scouts, political candidate meetings and Israeli days.
+Local/statewide programming expanded to include joint programs with other Jewish organizations, three Holocaust education committees around the State, cultural programs (including intensive scheduling through the Arkansas Jewish Assembly), an annual Shabbaton, Israeli Scouts, political candidate meetings, and Israeli days.

-JFAR supported education through scholarships for attendance at Jewish camps and Jewish educations programs and financial support of Camps Jacobs and Gan, Ati’Day Yisroel preschool, and Hillel at U of A. We helped the needy, elderly, youth, professionals, newcomers, our neighbors and Jews around the world.
+JFAR supported education through scholarships for attendance at Jewish camps and Jewish educational programs, and financial support of Camps Jacobs and Gan, Ati’ Day Yisroel preschool, and Hillel at the University of Arkansas.
+We helped those in need, the elderly, youth, professionals, newcomers, our neighbors, Israel and Jewish people around the world.

 Moving Forward into the 21st Century

-Through the Shlichim program, we have hosted Tal Frankfurt (2004-6), Amir Golan (2006-7), Naama Strich (2007-8), Noa Zalutzki (2008-9) and Chen Reingold (2009-10), all of whom have connected both children and adults to Israel and the Federation.
+Through the Shlichim program, we hosted Tal Frankfurt (2004-6), Amir Golan (2006-7), Naama Strich (2007-8), Noa Zalutzki (2008-9) and Chen Reingold (2009-10), all of whom have connected both children and adults to Israel and the Federation.

-Jewish life on campuses throughout Arkansas is expanding with the enthusiastic support of the Federation.
+Federation.
 A Hillel chapter has been a presence on the campus of the University of Arkansas, Fayetteville, for many years.
-Beginning in 2004, Hendrix College in Conway established a vibrant chapter on its campus.
+Beginning in 2004, Hendrix College in Conway established a chapter on its campus.
 The Crain-Maling Center of Jewish Culture opened on the campus of Hendrix College in the academic year 2008-09 thanks to a grant made by the Crain-Maling Foundation based in Chicago.
-The Center was a dynamic venue for Jewish cultural and educational programming.
-Federation continues to fuel the growth of Jewish identity and education.
+The Center closed in 2011.

-The Jewish Federation of Arkansas stands strongly by the ancient Talmudic proverb, “All Jews are responsible for one another.”
-The Federation belongs to all of us.
-Together we can repair the world!
+The Jewish Federation of Arkansas stands strongly by the ancient Talmudic proverb,

 ADL Anti-Defamation League